Determinants of Hodge-Riemann forms: The degree zero case

-In this section, we prove Theorem~\ref{thm:i=0}, then Theorem~\ref{thm:equiv}, and then finally Theorem~\ref{thm:middledegree}.
 Recall that throughout we are assuming that $d > 1$.
 We first prove a lemma which will be used in the proof of Theorem~\ref{thm:i=0}.
-The case when $p = m$ is very well known; see, for example \cite[Theorem~61.1]{BocherIntroductionHigherAlgebra}.
+The case when $p = m$ is very well-known; see, for example, \cite[Theorem~61.1]{BocherIntroductionHigherAlgebra}.

 \begin{lemma} For some $1 < p \le m$, let $N$ be the $m \times m$ matrix with $N_{i,j} = a_{i,j}$ if $i = 1$ and $j \le p$ or if $i > 1$, and $N_{i,j} = 0$ for $i = 1$ and $j > p$.
 Then $\det N$ is an irreducible polynomial in $k[a_{i,j}]$. \end{lemma}